Paedyn/Python-Review-CS25-26-27-S1/README.md

 ### Try It

+Add the example above to `if_else.py`.

-Copy and run the program several times using different scores.
+Run the program several times using different scores.

 Try: